Renkert/CodeIgniter-Fresh/README.md

 ## History

-We work mostly with LARAVELL and CODEIGNITER.
+We work mostly with LARAVEL and CODEIGNITER.
 Due to the fact that Codeigniter is very stable and extremely fast, we realize 75% of our projects with Codeigniter.
 So, not a bad idea to create a project template for the whole staff.